-When welding low-carbon steel structure in severe winter, due to the fast cooling speed of the welded joint, the crack tendency increases, especially the first weld of thick and large structure is easy to crack.
+When welding low-carbon steel structures in severe winter, the fast cooling speed of the welded joint increases the tendency for cracks to form.
+This is particularly true for the first weld of a thick and large structure, which is more susceptible to cracking.

-Therefore, the following process measures must be taken:
+Therefore, the following process measures should be taken:

-1) Preheat before welding, and strictly keep the interpass temperature not lower than the preheating temperature during welding.
+- Preheat the metal before welding, and maintain a consistent interpass temperature during welding that is not lower than the preheating temperature.

-3) During tack welding, increase the welding current, slow down the welding speed, appropriately increase the cross-sectional area and length of tack weld, and preheat if necessary.
+- During tack welding, increase the welding current, slow down the welding speed, increase the cross-sectional area and length of tack welds, and preheat if necessary.

-5) Arc striking shall not be carried out on the base metal outside the groove surface, and the arc pit shall be filled during arc extinguishing.
+- Do not carry out arc striking on the base metal outside the groove surface, and fill the arc pit during arc extinguishing.

-See Table 3 for preheating temperature during low temperature welding of various metal structures.
-See Table 4 for preheating temperature during low temperature welding of pipes and pressure vessels.
+Please refer to Table 3 for the preheating temperature required during low-temperature welding of various metal structures, and Table 4 for the preheating temperature required during low-temperature welding of pipes and pressure vessels.